A five-dimensional vacuum-defect wormhole space-time: Analysis of a five-dimensional vacuum-defect wormhole

-We see that the four-dimensional part of the metric tensor $g_{AB}$ doesn't depend on the extra coordinate $\chi$, and hence, $\partial g_{\mu\nu}/\partial \chi=0$, where $g_{\mu\nu}$ is the metric tensor of the four-dimensional manifold given by (\ref{K1}).
-Thus, the metric $C_5$ of (\ref{9}) is in fact a pure-canonical form.
+We see that the $4D$ part of the $5D$ metric tensor $g_{AB}$ doesn't depend on the extra coordinate $\chi$, and hence, $\partial g_{\mu\nu}/\partial \chi=0$, where $g_{\mu\nu}$ is the metric tensor of the $4D$ manifold given by (\ref{K1}).
+Thus, the metric (\ref{9}) is in fact a pure-canonical form in $5D$ and is called canonical metric or the warp metric denoted by $C_5$ \cite{qq7,qq8,qq1}.
+A few other known vacuum solutions of the $5D$ field equations which are canonical type in form are reported in \cite{qq1,qq2,qq3,qq4,qq5,qq6}.

 One can calculate the Kretschmann scalar curvature for this five-dimensional vacuum-defect wormhole space-time (\ref{9}) and it will be zero, $\mathcal{K}=R^{ABCD}\,R_{ABCD}=0$.
-In addition, this metric not only Ricci-flat, $R_{AB}=0$ but also the Riemann-flat, $R_{ABCD}=0$.
-Hence, there is a set of coordinates in which metric $C_5$ of (\ref{9}) becomes Minkowski space $M_5$ in five-dimensions:
+In addition, this metric (\ref{9}) not only Ricci-flat, $R_{AB}=0$, but also the Riemann-flat since the Riemann-Christoffel tensor is $R_{ABCD}=0$ (vanishing of the Riemann-Christoffel tensor means that we are considering the analogue of the Minkowski metric in 5D) \cite{ss10,qq5,qq6,qq9,qq10,qq11}.
+Hence, there is a set of coordinates transformations for which the metric (\ref{9}) becomes locally five-dimensional Minkowski space ( denoted as $M_5$) given by